About TPI

 A platform to rethink Pakistan with perspective

-The Pakistan Initiative (TPI) is a premier academic and policy platform anchored at Harvard.
+The Pakistan Initiative (TPI) is a premier academic and policy platform run by Harvard alumni and students.
 We aim to shape how Pakistan is understood globally by closing the knowledge, platform, and perception gaps that surround the country.

 The Pakistan paradox